mali5820k/Cobralyth/clyth-runtime/EXTERNAL_LIBRARIES_LICENSES.md

 negated the permissions granted in the license.
 In the spirit of permissive licensing, and of not having licensing issues being an obstacle to adoption, that text has been removed.

+# Clyth DMA C Binding
+# MIT license:

+The Clyth DMA C binding is part of this repository and is distributed under the same MIT license terms as Clyth.
+See `c-bindings/dma/LICENSE.md` for the full license text.

+# Planned Web Runtime Binding: libwebsockets

+Clyth runtime wrapper/source license: MIT.

+Backing project: libwebsockets

+Selected use: future Clyth web runtime backend for HTTP/WebSocket/event-loop support.

+Upstream license: MIT, with retained notices for some compatible permissive components such as BSD/Zlib/CC0-style files as documented by upstream.

+Status: binding scaffold only.
+No libwebsockets source or compiled archive is currently vendored in this repository snapshot.
+When a compiled libwebsockets archive is bundled into a Clyth Module, the exact upstream license text and retained third-party notices must be included in that module's `license.md` and generated program license bundle.

+# Planned TLS Runtime Binding: OpenSSL

+Clyth runtime wrapper/source license: MIT.

+Backing project: OpenSSL

+Selected use: future TLS termination backend for Clyth web/runtime modules.

+Upstream license for current OpenSSL releases: Apache License 2.0.

+Status: binding scaffold only.
+No OpenSSL source or compiled archive is currently vendored in this repository snapshot.
+When a compiled OpenSSL archive is bundled into a Clyth Module, the exact OpenSSL license text, NOTICE requirements, and dependency notices must be included in that module's `license.md` and generated program license bundle.

+# JSON Runtime

+Clyth JSON is currently planned as a native Clyth-space runtime implementation under the Clyth MIT license.
+No external JSON C library is selected for the default runtime at this time.